intelsdi-x/swan/experiments/memcached-sensitivity-profile/README.md

 | 192.168.10.5  | Mutilate agent host #3                 |
 | 192.168.10.6  | Mutilate agent host #4                 |
 | 192.168.10.10 | Service host running Cassandra         |

+The mutilate binary must be copied from the swan host to the mutilate master and the mutilate agent hosts.
+The location of the mutilate binary on the remote hosts is passed via `SWAN_MUTILATE_PATH` environment variable.

+`memcached-sensitivity-profile` must be launched on the swan host by a privileged user.
+Key based ssh authorization for user _root_ is required from the swan host to the mutilate hosts.

 The target host has 32 hyper threads over 16 physical cores on 2 sockets.
 Per the topology description above, this leaves 4 threads and logical cores for memcached.
 Following the 4 threads, the configuration below is configured to reach 800 concurrent connections to memcached (same calculation as in the mutilate configuration section above).